Learn about the new cryptocurrency Litecoin Cash (LCC), and how you can buy LCC in the Philippines.

-Litecoin Cash (LCC) is a hard fork of Litecoin (LTC), which, as of 21 February 2018, is the world’s fifth largest cryptocurrency in terms of market capitalization according to CoinMarketCap.
+Litecoin Cash (LCC) is a hard fork of Litecoin (LTC), the world’s fifth largest cryptocurrency in terms of market capitalisation according to CoinMarketCap.

 Launched on 18 February 2018, this proof-of-work cryptocurrency uses the SHA-256 algorithm and aims to offer improved transaction processing and to allow for older mining hardware to be put to use.

 However, the Litecoin Cash hard fork has not been without controversy and has attracted its fair share of criticism.
-Let’s take a closer look at how the new currency works, its pros and cons, and how to buy LCC in Canada.
+Let’s take a closer look at how the new currency works, its pros and cons, and how to buy LCC in the Philippines.

 Where to buy LCC

-At the time of writing on 21 February 2018, Litecoin Cash was only listed on one exchange: YoBit.
+At the time of writing, Litecoin Cash was only listed on one exchange: YoBit.

 How to buy LCC: Your step-by-step guide